I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui2-documentevent.md

 <p> </p>

 ## -remarks
 <p>A user interface plug-in's <code>IPrintOemUI2::DocumentEvent</code> method performs the same types of operations as the DrvDocumentEvent DDI that is exported by user-mode printer interface DLLs.
-For information about document events and how they should be processed, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a> DDI.</p>
+For information about document events and how they should be processed, see the description of the <a href="..\winddiui\nf-winddiui-drvdocumentevent.md">DrvDocumentEvent</a> DDI.</p>

 <p>If you provide a user interface plug-in, the printer driver's DrvDocumentEvent DDI calls the <code>IPrintOemUI2::DocumentEvent</code> method.
 The DrvDocumentEvent DDI performs its own processing for the specified event, and then calls the <code>IPrintOemUI2::DocumentEvent</code> method to handle additional processing of the event.</p>

-<p>When this method is called with a value of the <i>iEsc</i> parameter of DOCUMENTEVENT_QUERYFILTER, and returns with *<i>piResult</i> == DOCUMENTEVENT_SUCCESS, the spooler can interpret this value in either of two ways, depending on whether certain members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548389">DOCEVENT_FILTER</a> structure changed values.
-For more information, see the Remarks section for <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a>.</p>
+<p>When this method is called with a value of the <i>iEsc</i> parameter of DOCUMENTEVENT_QUERYFILTER, and returns with *<i>piResult</i> == DOCUMENTEVENT_SUCCESS, the spooler can interpret this value in either of two ways, depending on whether certain members of the <a href="..\winddiui\ns-winddiui--docevent-filter.md">DOCEVENT_FILTER</a> structure changed values.
+For more information, see the Remarks section for <a href="..\winddiui\nf-winddiui-drvdocumentevent.md">DrvDocumentEvent</a>.</p>

 <p>When the DOCUMENTEVENT_QUERYFILTER event is fired, the core driver calls plug-ins in the order they were installed, until one of them returns S_OK, or until all of the plug-ins have been called and none of them returned S_OK.
 In this way, at most one plug-in is allowed to handle the DOCUMENTEVENT_QUERYFILTER event, and the filter it specifies is applied to all plug-ins in the plug-in chain.</p>

 <p>For a plug-in writer who is implementing the <b>IPrintOemUI2</b> interface, but does not need to support the <code>IPrintOemUI2::DocumentEvent</code> method, this method should return E_NOTIMPL for all values of <i>iEsc</i>.
 If you do need to implement this method, it should return S_OK for all values of <i>iEsc</i>.
 This signals the core driver that this method has handled the relevant event.
-The core driver uses the value that this method places in <i>piResult</i> as the return value for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a> DDI.</p>

-<p>A user interface plug-in's <code>IPrintOemUI2::DocumentEvent</code> method performs the same types of operations as the DrvDocumentEvent DDI that is exported by user-mode printer interface DLLs.
-For information about document events and how they should be processed, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a> DDI.</p>

-<p>If you provide a user interface plug-in, the printer driver's DrvDocumentEvent DDI calls the <code>IPrintOemUI2::DocumentEvent</code> method.
-The DrvDocumentEvent DDI performs its own processing for the specified event, and then calls the <code>IPrintOemUI2::DocumentEvent</code> method to handle additional processing of the event.</p>

-<p>When this method is called with a value of the <i>iEsc</i> parameter of DOCUMENTEVENT_QUERYFILTER, and returns with *<i>piResult</i> == DOCUMENTEVENT_SUCCESS, the spooler can interpret this value in either of two ways, depending on whether certain members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548389">DOCEVENT_FILTER</a> structure changed values.
-For more information, see the Remarks section for <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a>.</p>

-<p>When the DOCUMENTEVENT_QUERYFILTER event is fired, the core driver calls plug-ins in the order they were installed, until one of them returns S_OK, or until all of the plug-ins have been called and none of them returned S_OK.
-In this way, at most one plug-in is allowed to handle the DOCUMENTEVENT_QUERYFILTER event, and the filter it specifies is applied to all plug-ins in the plug-in chain.</p>

-<p>For a plug-in writer who is implementing the <b>IPrintOemUI2</b> interface, but does not need to support the <code>IPrintOemUI2::DocumentEvent</code> method, this method should return E_NOTIMPL for all values of <i>iEsc</i>.
-If you do need to implement this method, it should return S_OK for all values of <i>iEsc</i>.
-This signals the core driver that this method has handled the relevant event.
-The core driver uses the value that this method places in <i>piResult</i> as the return value for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548544">DrvDocumentEvent</a> DDI.</p>
+The core driver uses the value that this method places in <i>piResult</i> as the return value for the <a href="..\winddiui\nf-winddiui-drvdocumentevent.md">DrvDocumentEvent</a> DDI.</p>

 ## -requirements
 <table>